 Note: please do not specify a minimum point level as the qualifying point level may be subject to change in subsequent Criteria editions.

-- An electronic version of the resolution, signed and dated, must be submitted to CHPS.
+- A scanned or digital version of the resolution, signed and dated, must be submitted to CHPS.

 These school districts and county offices of education have mandated minimum certification for all new construction and major modernizations.